Spaceswap Price Down 12% Over Last 7 Days (MILK2)

 Spaceswap Profile

-It is usually not currently possible to purchase alternative cryptocurrencies such as Spaceswap directly using US dollars.
-Investors seeking to acquire Spaceswap should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Spaceswap using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Spaceswap directly using U.S. dollars.
+Investors seeking to acquire Spaceswap should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Spaceswap using one of the aforementioned exchanges.

 Receive News & Updates for Spaceswap Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Spaceswap and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.